 On November 13, 2012, we completed the divestiture (the "Erye Sale") of our 51% interest (the "Erye Interest") in Suzhou Erye Pharmaceuticals Company Ltd., a Sino-foreign equity joint venture with limited liability organized under the laws of the PRC primarily engaged in the manufacture of generic antibiotics ("Erye"), to Suzhou Erye Economy & Trading Co., Ltd., a limited liability company organized under the laws of the PRC ("EET"), and Highacheive Holdings Limited, a limited liability company organized under the laws of the British Virgin Islands ("Highacheive" and together with EET, each a "Purchaser" and collectively the "Purchasers").
-The Erye Sale was consummated pursuant to the terms and conditions of the Equity Purchase Agreement, dated as of June 18, 2012 (as amended, the "Equity Purchase Agreement"), by and among NeoStem, China Biopharmaceuticals Holdings, Inc., a Delaware corporation and a wholly-owned subsidiary of NeoStem ("CBH"), EET, Highacheive, Fullbright Finance Limited, a limited liability company organized under the laws of the British Virgin Islands ("Fullbright"), and Erye.
-Pursuant to the Equity Purchase Agreement, the aggregate purchase price paid to us by the Purchasers for the Erye Interest consisted of (i) \$12.3 million in cash, (ii) the return to us of 1,040,000 shares of NeoStem common stock and (iii) the cancellation of 1,170,000 options and 640,000 warrants to purchase our common stock.
-The fair value of the shares was based on our closing price on the date of sale, and was recorded as Treasury Stock in our balance sheet.
-The fair values of the canceled options and warrants were based on the Black-Scholes values on the date of sale, and were recorded against Additional Paid in Capital in the accompanying balance sheet.
-This transaction resulted in a loss on exit of segment of \$3.4 million.
+The Erye Sale was consummated pursuant to the terms and conditions of the Equity Purchase Agreement, dated as of June 18, 2012 (as amended, the "Equity Purchase Agreement"), by and among NeoStem, China Biopharmaceuticals Holdings, Inc., a wholly-owned subsidiary of NeoStem ("CBH"), EET, Highacheive, Fullbright Finance Limited, a limited liability company organized under the laws of the British Virgin Islands ("Fullbright"), and Erye.
+Pursuant to the Equity Purchase Agreement, the aggregate purchase price paid to us by the Purchasers for the Erye Interest consisted of (i) \$12.3 million in cash, (ii) the return to us of 104,000 shares of NeoStem common stock and (iii) the cancellation of 117,000 options and 64,000 warrants to purchase our common stock.
+The fair value of the shares was based on our closing price on the date of sale, and were recorded against Additional Paid in Capital in the accompanying balance sheet.
+This transaction resulted in a loss on exit of segment of \$3.4 million, which was recorded in the fourth quarter of 2012.

 The operations and cash flows of the Pharmaceutical Manufacturing - China business were eliminated from ongoing operations with the sale of the Company's 51% interest in Erye.
-The operating results of the Pharmaceutical Manufacturing - China business for the three months ended March 31, 2012 were classified as discontinued operations.
-For the three months ended March 31, 2012, net income from discontinued operations were \$0.5 million.
+The operating results of the Pharmaceutical Manufacturing - China business for the three and six months ended June 30, 2012 were classified as discontinued operations.
+For the three and six months ended June 30, 2012, net loss from discontinued operations were \$26.2 million and \$25.7 million, respectively.